“We get nudged back onto our life’s intended path, no matter which way we turn.” – CJ Zahner in a moment of inept optimism.

 She pours more wine into her glass, and we drown ourselves in the whose-kid-is-worse comradery we stoke every year on our annual last-day-of-school wine parley.

-“You’re kids?
-If Hux knocks one more ball through Mr. Gorney’s window, I’ll jump off a cliff.”
+“Your kids?
+The next time Hux knocks a ball through Mr. Gorney’s window, I’m jumping off a cliff.”
 Replacing one of Mr. Gorney’s windows due to Hux’s wild swing of a club is not a will-it-happen question.
 It’s a when question.
 He’s inherited my golf skills.
 “I’m not sure if it will be the girls or Hux who kill me.”

 I gulp down wine.

-“Our kids are fine and our lives aren’t bad,” the grounded, not-stepping-on-that-ledge Jody says.
+“Our kids are fine and our lives aren’t bad,” the grounded, not-out-on-a-ledge Jody contends.

 Jody works part-time for a consulting firm.
 She teaches teachers how to teach.
 She’s a brilliant, tiny soul who never raises her voice.
-Everyone loves her.
+She stands a hair above five feet, has short brown hair, never wears makeup, and tips the scale at one hundred pounds.
+She’s perfect in every way.
+People love her.
 How I am lucky enough to call her my friend is beyond me.

 I’ve been blessed throughout my life with many friendships.
-But friends are like diamonds, you’re not sure how precious they are until you look deep inside them.
+But friends are like diamonds, you’re not sure if they’re precious until you look deep inside them.

 Jody is a gem.
 One-of-a-kind.